Enhanced IP support

 property of your ingestion spec.

-column as an IP address dimension:
+as a complex IP address dimensionnetwork_prefix

 "dimensionsSpec" : {